GrinningFerret/Kernelzipcreator/README.md

 The signed zip can be found at the out folder, the matching md5sum at the md5 folder.

-The signapk tool was created by google.
+The signapk tool wasn't created by me.
 You can find more information [here](https://code.google.com/p/signapk/).